roelof69/pvebuilds/content/en/builds/roelof/heals/_index.md

 ---
-title : "Roelof's AoE Healer Gear"
+title : "Roelof's Healer Gear"
-description: "Gear and Builds used while Live at Twitch.tv/M11PvE."
+description: "Gear used while Live at twitch.tv/M11PvE."

 ---
-All of the gear and skill trees used on the <a href="https://twitch.tv/M11PvE" target="_blank">M11 Twitch</a>
+All of the gear used on the <a href="https://twitch.tv/M11PvE" target="_blank">M11 Twitch</a>

 <br>